roodanalysis/VG_Case_Study/README.md

 # RoodAnalysis
-Case Study: Analyzing Video Game Sales
+SAMPLE Case Study: Analyzing Video Game Sales
 --

 You have been hired as a data analyst by a video game company to help them understand the video game market and make data-driven decisions.
 Your task is to analyze a dataset of video game sales to uncover insights and trends that the company can use to inform their strategy.